cmatsuoka/droidchat/README.md

 Required libraries
 ------------------

-The following libraries are used in this application:
+The following libraries are used in this application.
+If you are using Eclipse, you must set them as Libraries on the Android section of your project properties.

 - **[ActionBarSherlock](http://actionbarsherlock.com/):** an extension of the support library designed to facilitate the use of the action bar design pattern across all versions